How CRBs In Kenya Make Money |myNGOVO Advance

 The CRBs also sell credit information to companies that want to use the data for marketing purposes.
 For example, a consumer with a low or negative credit status may be targeted by firms offering loans with no CRB check.

-In a nutshell, CRBs do more than blacklist or whitelist potential borrowers.
+In a nutshell, CRBs in Kenya do more than blacklist or whitelist potential borrowers.
 There are other services such as data analytics and their own white-label financial products that CRBs make money but their core business remains collecting, storing and disseminating credit consumer reports.